MileHacker Logo

 • Exchange at international airports, large banks, some hotels.

-• ATMs at post offices and 7-Eleven stores accept most international cards.
+• ATMs at post offices and 7-Eleven stores accept most cards from other countries.

 • Credit cards (Visa, MasterCard, JCB, Amex) are valid in bigger establishments.